ozdemirht/py_claude_prompt_eng/Readme.md

 ![Prompt-Optimization-HLD](./docs/HLD-0-Prompt_Optimization_Flow.png)

-One idea is to automate prompt refinement iterations programmatically.
+One approach is to automate prompt refinement iterations programmatically.

-Another idea is to state prompt refinement as an optimization problem hence one can put **prompt refinement** in an optimization framework to search for an optimal prompt.
+Another approach is to state prompt refinement as an optimization problem hence one can put **prompt refinement** in an optimization framework to search for an optimal prompt.